Finding a property and noting interest

 Once you have found a property you like, ask your solicitor to note your interest with the selling agents (selling agents are usually estate agents or solicitors).
 A note of interest does not oblige you to buy, it simply indicates that you are interested in the property and wish to be kept informed of developments, such as when an offer must be made.
-Equally, however it does not restrict the seller who remains free to sell the property as he or she sees fit.
+Equally, it does not restrict the seller who remains free to sell the property as they see fit.

 Information about the property (home reports)

 Sellers must provide a home report for buyers.
 These include a single survey (which gives the condition and value of the property), an energy report (which contains a house's energy efficiency rating and carbon dioxide emissions) and a property questionnaire (which includes general information such as a property's council tax band, factoring arrangements, the existence of any local authority notices and information about alterations that have been made).